numediart/TIPAA-SSL/DEPLOYMENT.md

 ```
 docker logs flaskapp > docker_logs.txt # to get all history, too long if running for a while
 docker logs flaskapp --tail=100 # to print last history
-docker-compose logs --tail=20 --follow # to attach to all containers in docker compose and get what's following.
+docker compose logs --tail=20 --follow # to attach to all containers in docker compose and get what's following.
 Change tail=10 to have 10 last events
 ```